kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/crud-operations.md

 ```

 `useDeleteOne` hook also automatically manages cache so after `onDelete` function above resolves these things will happen:
-- all cache for `useGetList` calls that was valid for `images` resources is cleared - this is to make sure that when that data is needed again the DataService goes to API for the fresh data eg. list should not show deleted image
+- all cache for `useGetList` calls that was valid for `images` resources is invalidated - this is to make sure that when that data is needed again the DataService goes to API for the fresh data eg. list should not show deleted image
-- cache for `useGetOne` hook is automatically cleared eg. that hook should now show no data and optionally (depending on your API) return HTTP `404` status
+- cache for `useGetOne` hook is automatically invalidated eg. that hook should now show no data and optionally (depending on your API) return HTTP `404` status
-- all cache for `useGetMany` calls that was valid for `images` resources is cleared - this is to make sure that when that data is needed again the DataService goes to API for the fresh data (you can read more in our [Fetching multiple resources](/docs/data-service/fetching-multiple-resources) guide)
+- all cache for `useGetMany` calls that was valid for `images` resources is invalidated - this is to make sure that when that data is needed again the DataService goes to API for the fresh data (you can read more in our [Fetching multiple resources](/docs/data-service/fetching-multiple-resources) guide)